AdobeDocs/certification.en/help/certifications/aa/aa-p-business.md

 ---
-title: Adobe Analytics Business Practitioner Professional Certification
+title: Business Practitioner Professional certification
-description: Learn how to become certified as an Adobe Analytics Business Practitioner professional.
+description: Learn how to become certified as an [!DNL Adobe Analytics] Business Practitioner professional.
 solution: Analytics
 role: Developer
 badge: label="Exam AD0-E212" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Analytics Business Practitioner professional
+# Certification journey for [!DNL Adobe Analytics] Business Practitioner Professional

-Learn how to become a certified Analytics Business Practitioner professional.
+Learn how to become a certified Analytics Business Practitioner Professional.

 ## Minimum experience

-You should have a minimum of 3 months of experience in Adobe Analytics and the following experience:
+You should have a minimum of 3 months of experience in [!DNL Adobe Analytics] and the following experience:

 * A marketing background or come from a marketing role but can come from a variety of job roles.
 * A basic familiarity with digital analytics metrics and dimensions.